wharfkit/website/src/lib/guides/SessionKit/getting-started-nodejs-application.md

 ## More...

 With these concepts you can create a Node.js application that's capable of performing any transaction on any Antelope-based blockchain.
-This document only scratches the surface of what's possible though since it only covers the Session Kit and doesn't dive deeply into the additional parameters that can be provided to most of these calls.
+This document only scratches the surface of what's possible, since it only covers the Session Kit and doesn't dive deeply into the additional parameters that can be provided to most of these calls.

-Stay tuned as more [guides](/guides) and [documentation](/docs) are added, more [example codebases](https://github.com/orgs/wharfkit/repositories?q=example&type=all&language=&sort=) are created, or ask questions in the [Github discussion board for WharfKit](https://github.com/orgs/wharfkit/discussions)!
+Stay tuned as more [guides](/guides), [documentation](/docs) and [example codebases](https://github.com/orgs/wharfkit/repositories?q=example&type=all&language=&sort=) are added, or ask questions in the [Github discussion board for WharfKit](https://github.com/orgs/wharfkit/discussions)!